Kyle Gupton: Player profile

 Gupton is the co-owner of a non-profit called Good Vibes Outreach, which is an organization that focuses on mental health and life empowerment.
 He also started the "I Shall" movement, which emphasizes on inspiring others to turn aspirations into reality.
-He’s also writing a book, which will be released in 2023.
+He’s also writing a book, which will be released in 2024.
+He has run dozens of development camps for children and young adults.
+He puts a lot of time into developing players, visiting schools, & assisting in community relation functions.
+In October 2023, he participated in a charity basketball game, which donated thousands of dollars towards public health deficiencies.